When you buy through links on our site, we may earn an affiliate commission. Learn more

 According to Verizon’s 2024 Data Breach Investigations Report, 94% of malware is delivered via browser, which validates Guardio’s focus on browser-based protection.
 Regular security audits help maintain protection standards, though detailed audit results aren’t publicly available.
 The threat detection database receives daily updates to maintain effectiveness against new phishing attempts and malicious sites.
 Response times for addressing newly discovered threats typically range from hours to a few days depending on threat severity – pretty standard for this type of service, honestly.

-Sync between mobile and desktop versions works adequately when both are using supported browsers, though the mobile interface is obviously more limited.
-For international users who frequently browse on mobile devices, which is increasingly common, this limitation is pretty significant.
-Most sophisticated phishing attempts now target mobile users specifically, so having incomplete mobile protection creates obvious security gaps in your overall browsing safety.
+Sync between mobile and desktop versions works adequately when you’re logged into the same account, though some features remain more robust on desktop due to technical differences in how browsers operate on mobile platforms versus computers.
+For international users who frequently browse on mobile devices, which is increasingly common, the mobile apps address previous gaps in protection coverage.
+Most sophisticated phishing attempts now target mobile users specifically, so having dedicated mobile protection helps create a safer web experience across all your devices.

 I’ll be honest, I’ve only been properly testing Guardio for about two months, not the ‘extensive period’ that some reviews claim (sorry Google).
 I initially installed it about four months ago after getting spooked by a phishing campaign targeting tech professionals that was making rounds in security forums.
-The emails looked so convincing that even experienced developers were getting fooled, which made me realize I needed better protection than just “being careful.”
+The emails looked so convincing that even experienced developers were getting fooled, which made me realise I needed better protection than just ‘being careful.’

 For the first couple of weeks, I barely paid attention to it beyond the initial setup.
 It wasn’t until I started writing this review that I actually dove deep into what Guardio was doing.
 So my “testing” has been a mix of passive background use and more recent active evaluation.